CZ-NIC/knot-resolver/daemon/scripting.rst

 Knot Resolver offers several ways to modify its configuration at run-time:

   - Using control socket driven by an external system
-  - Using Lua program embeded in Resolver's configuration file
+  - Using Lua program embedded in Resolver's configuration file

 Both ways can also be combined: For example the configuration file can contain a little Lua function which gathers statistics and returns them in JSON string.